YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Shared_Objects.md

 Expressions such as "today," "this week," or "this month" used by the user are defined by the following range of time:

 * "Today": The time range begins at 00:00:00 of the current date and ends at 23:59:59 of the current date.
-* "This week": The time range begins at 00:00:00 of the {{ book.ServiceEnv.FirstDayOfWeekInClovaHome }}of the current week and ends at 23:59:59 of the {{ book.ServiceEnv.LastDayOfWeekInClovaHome }} of the current week.
+* "This week": The time range begins at 00:00:00 of the {{ book.ServiceEnv.FirstDayOfWeekInClovaHome }} of the current week and ends at 23:59:59 of the {{ book.ServiceEnv.LastDayOfWeekInClovaHome }} of the current week.
 * "This month": The time range begins at 00:00:00 of the first day of the current month and ends at 23:59:59 of the last day of the current month.

 At the time of processing a request, the end time (`end`) of the period used in special expressions like above can be a time in the future that is yet to come.
 Depending on the situation, data must be handled by considering the handling time as the end time.